TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 .. note::

    Further files might be useful depending on the server or the purpose.
-   It's for example common to place an authentication file in the web root for a search engine.
+   It is for example common to place an authentication file in the web root for a search engine.
    Also different files for server configuration might be possible.

    Note that TYPO3 has the possibility to provide one or more virtual file(s) :file:`robots.txt`.